-The reef flat at Unai Babui had only three colonies of a single coral, Porites lutea.
-While surveys were limited to the reef flat directly adjacent to the proposed landing beach due to hazardous ocean conditions there appeared to be a gradient in coral abundance and richness, with higher diversity and coral colony density on the southern end compared to the northern end of the reef flat.
-Due to rough sea conditions, attempts to survey sites to the south of the beach were not successful, but these reef flat areas appeared to have better developed coral communities.
-The coral community on the Unai Babui reef slope had 71 taxa in 28 genera.
-The community appeared to be indicative of a typical spur and groove coral community, being dominated by Favia and Goniastrea corals that accounted for 42% of all observations.
+The Unai Babui reef flat had three coral colonies records of a single coral, Porites lutea.
+There appeared to be a gradual change in coral abundance and richness, with higher diversity and coral colony density on the southern end.
+Survey sites to the south of the beach were not performed due to the rough sea conditions; however these reef flat areas appeared to have better developed coral communities.
+The coral community on the Unai Babui reef slope had 71 species in 28 genera.
+The community appeared to be indicative of a typical spur and groove coral community, with Favia and Goniastrea corals accounting for nearly half of all observations.

-No trend was apparent in the data from south to north on the reef slope for either the number of taxa or density.
-However, a correlation with depth was observed; shallower sites (and thus closer to the reef crest/flat) tended to have lower taxa richness and colony density.
-Shallower survey sites had lower densities of Goniastrea retiformis, Favia matthaii (complex), and Galaxea fascicularis and probably represented a transition community between the spur and groove community found at the deeper survey sites and the reef crest and reef flat community.
+No trends were reported on the reef slope for either the number of taxa or coral densities, however, a correlation with depth was observed.
+Shallower sites (i.e. closer to the reef crest/flat) tended to have lower taxa richness and colony density of Goniastrea retiformis, Favia matthaii (complex), and Galaxea fascicularis.
+This community was thought to be transitional between the spur and groove community found at the deeper survey sites and the reef crest and reef flat community.
 Corals colonies showed a wide range of sizes.
-Fifty-seven percent of the colonies observed on the reef slope were <2 in (<5 cm) in diameter and 96% of all observed coral colonies were <8 in (<20 cm) in diameter.
-Three coral colonies measuring 80 cm were observed.
-Due to the low density of coral colonies on the reef flat, size data were not examined for this zone.
+Of the coral colonies observed on the reef slope, 57 percent were reported to be <2 in (5 cm) in diameter and 96% of coral colonies were <8 in (20 cm) in diameter.
+There were three coral colonies observed that measured approximately 80 cm.
+Considering the low density of coral colonies on the reef flat, size data were not examined for this zone.

-Unai Dångkolo
+Unai Dankulo

-The Unai Dångkolo reef flat had the highest coral density and richness of all the reef flats surveyed in this study.
-Favia matthai (complex) and Goniastrea retiformis were the dominant coral taxa, with each accounting for 21% of the observed corals.
-In contrast to the Unai Babui and Unai Chulu reef flats, four taxa of Acropora were found at multiple sites on the Unai Dångkolo reef flat.
-Two possible explanations include: 1) the extended reef flat at Unai Dångkolo may have provided safe opportunity to survey areas nearer the reef crest where Acropora was present, unlike at Unai Babui and Unai Chulu where wave action limited surveys in areas where Acropora was observed to occur, and/or 2) the Unai Dångkolo reef flat community is influenced by different environmental or demographic factors than the Unai Babui and Unai Chulu reef flats.
+The Unai Dankulo reef flat reportedly had the highest coral density and richness of all the reef flats surveyed.
+The dominant corals included Favia matthai (complex) and Goniastrea retiformis, each accounting for 21% of the observed corals.
+Four species of Acropora were observed at multiple sites on the Unai Dankulo reef flat, in contrast to the Unai Babui and Unai Chulu reef flats.
+Two possible explanations include: 1) the extended reef flat at Unai Dankulo may have provided safe opportunity to survey areas nearer the reef crest where Acropora was present, and/or 2) the Unai Dankulo reef flat community is influenced by different environmental factors than the other reef flats.

-The coral community on the Unai Dångkolo reef slope was composed of 80 taxa in 24 genera, the highest richness found for a single area in this study.
-The dominant coral taxa on the reef slope were F. matthai (complex) and G. retiformis, comprising 22% and 16% of the corals found in this area; these relative contributions to the coral community were similar to those observed on the reef flat, and highlight greater similarity between the Unai Dångkolo reef flat and slope than was seen at either Unai Babui or Unai Chulu.
+The coral community on the Unai Dankulo reef slope was composed of 80 species in 24 genera, the highest richness found for a single area in this study.
+The dominant coral taxa on the reef slope were F. matthai (complex) and G. retiformis, comprising 22% and 16% of the corals, respectively.
+These relative contributions to the coral community were similar to those reported on the reef flat, and highlight greater similarity between the Unai Dankulo reef flat and slope than was seen at either Unai Babui or Unai Chulu.